 If you are placing your cellar on a main floor or upstairs, don’t worry.
 This has become very popular as people build extraordinary wine rooms which are focal points in their homes.
 Regardless of the location in your home, there is always a cooling solution.
 Most importantly, make sure your cellar professional is aware of the location, when calculating the BTU for the cellar, and planning the cooling system.
 If we are aware of your plans, we can work around environmental situations and choose the perfect system and construction materials.

 Lastly, vibrations can play a part in the aging process, altering the chemical composition of your wines, its flavor and aromas.
 Media rooms, if they are frequented often, mechanical rooms, and heaters of all sorts, can cause vibrations and affect your wines.
 When considering how to build a wine cellar, think of conditions like a cave: little to no UV light, relative humidity levels between 50-70%, cool temperatures and no vibrations!

 First, choose your glass and doors carefully.
 It is always our preference to have a double glazed, sealed glass installation.
 This not only gives you a higher insulation value in your cellar but also provides a better seal and barrier from the chill in the adjacent space.
 Single paned, frameless glass walls and doors are a staple in our everyday cellar construction.
 Years ago, we practically refused to build these types of wine rooms.
 Now, with the strong influence of designers in home construction, the envelope has been pushed and to be honest, we are very grateful for it!
 Today’s cellars are GORGEOUS and our jobs are WAY MORE FUN.

 In closing, we want you know how excited we are for you and your plans for a climate controlled wine cellar.
-It’s one of the most fun project in your construction plans, bringing years of joy and rewards from a room well-built and potentially the focal point of your home.
+It’s one of the most fun projects in your construction plans, bringing years of joy and rewards from a room well-built and potentially the focal point of your home.
 All the best and we look forward to helping you make this a reality.
 If you have any other questions about how to build a wine cellar please contact us.